 ‘You shouldn’t deny yourself a relationship with your only brother,’ was his final attempt.

-John sat forward with little emotion defining his face.
-It was a face that could be pressed onto a coin.
+John sat forward with little emotion defining his face, it was a face that could be pressed onto a coin.
+He spoke in monotone.

 ‘Dad, honestly, I don’t care about him.
 I don’t care about her.
 I just want to get away from it all.’

 ‘You’re wrong.
 Anywhere but here can solve my problems.’

 ‘You’re being naive.’

 ‘I’m not going to take advice from you.’